FLO-2DKaren/FLO-2D-Tutorial-Source/source/Coastal-Flooding/Run and Review.rst

 ________________________________

 - HYDROSTRUCT.OUT: Quick review of the discharge through a structure.
 Look for anomalies like high flow rates or surging.
+If flow through a structure is surging or evacuating the inlet, check the elevation around the inlet to make sure the water can get to the inlet.
+Check the rating table or structure data.
+It should not be allowing more flow than can move through the structure at a given depth.
+Add more data to the rating table at the lower depths.

 - HYDRAULIC STRUCTURE_RUNTIME WARNINGS.OUT: Warnings of potential error in the HYSTRUC.DAT file.
+Follow the instructions in the file to correct the warnings if necessary.

 - REVISED_RATING_TABLES.OUT: If flow accelerates through a structure, this file will recommend a slight change to the rating table.
+It is just a suggestion and only implemented if the table is changed.

 Step 5.
 MAXPLOT
 ____________________________